North Providence, Rhode Island: History

-Founding History

 Settled shortly after the arrival of Roger Williams in 1636, North Providence was incorporated as a town in 1765.
 The originally incorporated town area included sections of the present-day cities of Providence and Pawtucket.
 Early colonial settlers in North Providence built stone-ender houses, such as the Joseph Smith House (1705) at 109 Smithfield Road, which is now listed in the National Register of Historic Places.
 In 1793, the first fully mechanized cotton-spinning mill in the United States, Slater Mill, was founded by Samuel Slater on the banks of the Blackstone River in North Providence.
 In 1874, the eastern section of North Providence where Slater Mill is located became Pawtucket, resulting in a large population decrease.

-Politics in North Providence

 From its incorporation, North Providence was governed by a Town Council with a Town Clerk and a Town Treasurer.
 In 1974, the residents of North Providence elected their first mayor, Salvatore Mancini, who served the town in this capacity for 20 years.
 Since the installation of the first town mayor, North Providence has had four mayors who were elected by town residents and one mayor who was elected by the Town Council when the incumbent mayor at the time, A. Ralph Mollis, was appointed to the position of Secretary of State of Rhode Island.
 Below is a list of mayors who have served North Providence: